noacs-io/audit-filters-ofi-performance/Study-plan.md

 the cause behind complications in Trauma patients.
 Examples of audit filters are death, the placement of 2 large bore intravenous lines within 15 minutes from arrival to a healthcare facility, etc.
-[@world2009guidelines]
+[@world2009guidelines].
+Audit filters have shown to be effective in reducing mortality after its implementation in some hospitals [@chadbunchachai2001comparative].
+In 2009 there was an extensive review made that sought to determine if audit filters could be used in improving processes of trauma care however none of the studies met established inclusion criteria.[@evans2009audit]
-The use of audit filters have however been associated with high frequencies of false positives, ranging from 24% to 80%.[@sanddal2011analysis], [@roy2017learning], [@Ghorbani2018Analysis]
+The use of audit filters have also been associated with high frequencies of false positives, ranging from 24% to 80%.[@sanddal2011analysis], [@roy2017learning], [@Ghorbani2018Analysis].
+Some audit filters seem to not correlate with OFIs at all [@lewis2017delay]

 ### Opportunities for improvement

 Opportunities for improvement (OFI) is the endpoint and aim of M&M conferences.
-Following the review of individual patient cases there is a consensus decision of the existence of an OFI.
-It has been shown that such review process is associated with high-wualty trauma care. [@santana2014development] failures in initial care [@vioque2014classifying], specifically in airway management, fluid resucitation, hemorrhage controll and chest injury manegement [@sanddal2011analysis], [@roy2017learning], [@OReilly2013Opportunities].
+Following the review of individual patient cases there is a consensus decision made regarding the existence of an OFI.
+It has been shown that such review process is associated with high-qualty trauma care. [@santana2014development]
+OFIs have shown failures in initial care [@vioque2014classifying], specifically in airway management, fluid resucitation, hemorrhage control and chest injury management [@sanddal2011analysis], [@roy2017learning], [@OReilly2013Opportunities].

 ## Knowledge Gap

-[@Pedro2007Preventable] Analysed the deaths of all trauma patients during a period of 8 years (January 1998 to December 2005) at two mature Trauma Level I centers, The Los Angeles County (LAC) and The University of Southern California (USC).
-Weekly Morbidity and mortality (M&M) conferences followed by multidisciplinary conferences were then held in order to examine the cause of death by categorizing them into preventable, potentially preventable, and non-preventable.
-They found that 2,5% of deaths were classified as either preventable (0,53%) or potentially preventable (1,92%).
-A similar study [@Ghorbani2018Analysis] at Karolinska University Hospital, also a trauma level-I center was made where a Multidisciplinary peer review committee (MPRC) reviewed the deaths of trauma patients within 30 days of admission during a period of 4 years (April 2012 to March 2016).
-They came to the conclusion that (0.4%) of deaths were classified as preventable and (3.6%) were classified as potentially preventable.

-[@chadbunchachai2001comparative] made use of 32 audit filters in order to evaluate their effectiveness in reducing mortality and preventable deaths.
-The use of audit filters showed decreases in mortality (2.6% vs.
-2.4%) and preventable death (3.0% vs. 2.0%).

-[@Evans09] sought to determine if audit filters could be used in improving processes of trauma care.
-They reviewed that None of the studies that met the inclusion criteria.
-This means that there is still a gap.

-It seems as if certain audit filters do not associate with OFIs.
-[@lewis2017delay]

 ## Aim

 Trauma is a great burden globally and contribute to large economical costs for society, which is why OFIs are of such importance in trauma care development.
-While audit filters are good indicators of standard care, it is crucial to determine wheter audit filters are of high value as a tool for predicting OFIs.
+While audit filters are good indicators of standard care, it is crucial to determine whether audit filters are of high value as a tool for predicting OFIs.

 # Methods

-Study design 4 Present key elements of study design early in the paper This is a registry-based cohort study using data from the trauma registry and trauma care quality database at the Karolinska University Hospital in Solna.
-The trauma registry includes about 12000 patients treated between 2012 and 2022.
-The trauma care quality database is a subset of the trauma registry and includes about 6000 patients selected for review between 2014 and 2022.
-The outcome is opportunities for improvement, as identified by the multidisciplinary review board and recorded in the trauma care quality database.
-Data on the audit filters are available in the trauma registry.
-This project will link the two databases and assess the performance of each audit filter in terms of discrimination and accuracy.
-A 5% significance level and 95% confidence level will be used.
+This is a registry-based cohort study that uses data from the trauma registry and trauma care quality database at the Karolinska University Hospital in Solna in order to evaluate the performance of individual audit filters in predicting OFIs.

 ## Study setting and population